 - NIH limited the types of supplemental materials applicants could send after having submitted their R01 and R21 applications.
-Since the majority of these supplements don’t effect review outcomes, these limits will reduce unnecessary burdens on staff and reviewers.
+Since the majority of these supplements do not affect review outcomes, these limits will reduce unnecessary burdens on staff and reviewers.

-2011 — CSR Director Antonio Scarpa retired on September 2.
-Dr. Richard Nakamura was named Acting Director.
+2011 — CSR Director Dr. Antonio Scarpa retired on September 2.
+Dr. Richard Nakamura was named Acting CSR Director.
 He previously served as both Scientific Director and Deputy Director at the National Institute of Mental Health (NIMH).
-Dr. Nakamura also served as NIMH Acting Director from 2001 to 2002.
+Dr. Nakamura also served as Acting NIMH Director from 2001 to 2002.

 CSR developed an Early Career Reviewer Program to (1) train established scientists without prior experience reviewing NIH grant applications to become excellent reviewers, (2) enrich the talent pool of NIH reviewers by recruiting scientists from less research-intensive institutions, and (3) help emerging researchers advance their careers by exposing them to review experience.
 These reviewers are given light review loads so they can stay focused on advancing their research careers.
 CSR has encouraged volunteers from different scientific, cultural and geographic backgrounds to apply.